FreeCAD/FreeCAD-documentation/wiki/Arch_Stairs.md

 ## Description

 The [Arch Stairs](Arch_Stairs.md) tool allows you to build automatically several types of stairs.
 At the moment, only straight stairs (with or without a central landing) are supported.
-Stairs can be built from scratch, or from a straight [line](Draft_Line.md), in which case the stairs follow the line.
+Stairs can be built from scratch, or from a straight [Draft Line](Draft_Line.md), in which case the stairs follow the line.
 If the line is not horizontal but has a vertical inclination, the stairs will also follow its slope.

-See the [Stairs entry in wikipedia](http://en.wikipedia.org/wiki/Stairs) for a definition of the different terms used to describe parts of stairs.
+See the [Stairs entry in wikipedia](https://en.wikipedia.org/wiki/Stairs) for a definition of the different terms used to describe parts of stairs.

  <img alt="" src=images/Arch_Stairs_example.jpg  style="width:640px;">
 *Two constructed stairs, one with a massive structure and a landing, and another one with a single stringer.*